Temperament:Social ButterflyEnergeticSuper Smart

 American Eskimo Dog Health

 - Hip Dysplasia: Hip dysplasia is a condition where the hip joint isn’t formed properly.
 Dogs with this condition can experience difficulty walking, and the condition can get worse over time.
 In some cases, hip dysplasia is hereditary.
-Although the severity can vary, treatments like pain relievers, physical therapy or surgery are often prescribed.
+Although the severity can vary, treatments like pain medication, joint supplement, physical therapy or surgery are often recommended

 - Progressive Retinal Atrophy: American Eskimos can inherit progressive retinal atrophy (PRA), which is a degenerative disease that gradually causes blindness.
 While there currently isn’t a treatment for PRA, the disease isn’t painful or life-threatening.
 A pup who loses vision can still lead a happy life.
 Genetic testing can be performed on breeding dogs to ensure it isn’t passed on to future generations.